 A few weeks or months ago (time feels so surreal this year) Kristy, of The Wicked Noodle, introduced me to Shop Sweet Lulu.
 With eyes as wide as saucers and with legs curled up on the chair (my "nesting" pose), I made my way through every square inch and pixel of Lulu's sweet shop.

 Straws, cupcake wrappers, cupcake toppers, milk bottles, tableware...they have everything a baker-blogger could ask for, including twine!

 I'm not sure what it is about twine, but I love tying it around Everything lately.
-I didn't realize the intensity of that love until I edited the photos for these PB & J bars, and last Saturday's cookies.
-Somehow twine made it's way into just about every picture.
+I didn't realize the intensity of that love until I edited the photos for these PB & J bars, and last Saturday's cookies; somehow twine made its way into almost every picture.

-I even tied a long piece of twine around the tail of a toy mouse and pulled it from room to room.
-Of course my cats remained blasé during my run around the house, which only made me start giggling, which led to more deadpan stares from the cats, which eventually brought me to a state of rolling around on my back in a fit of laughter.
+I tied a long piece of twine around the tail of a toy mouse and pulled it from room to room.
+Of course my cats remained blasé during my run around the house, which only made me start giggling, which, in turn, led to deadpan stares from the cats; this eventually brought me to a state of rolling around on my back in a fit of laughter.

 Twine.
 Who knew it could be so amusing?